 The Gospels tell us nothing from the time Jesus spoke to the rabbis in the Temple when he was 12 until he began his ministry 18 years later.
 Some speculate that he traveled to Egypt, to Mesopotamia, even to India.
-Nonsense; Joshua never left Israel except to travel briefly to Tyre and Sidon and lands east of the Jordan.
+Not true; Joshua never traveled more than 100 miles from Nazareth.
 There is nothing in Christian scripture about his personal life.
 A young Jewish male of that era would almost certainly have been married.
 Was Joshua married?
 If so, what happened to his wife—to his children, if he had any?

 If he were the Messiah, how could he be viciously murdered?
 Theologians have devised an explanation for the inexplicable: He died for our sins.
 Why is God so cruel that he demands this act of redemption?
 The Jewish people were the only true monotheists on the planet.
 Hundreds of thousands of Jews had congregated in Jerusalem to celebrate Passover, the feast of liberation.
 But if they were not miserable sinners, what was the reason for Joshua’s terrible sacrifice?

 Had he traveled throughout Israel, preaching the law and the love of God only to fall prey to the machinations of Pontius Pilate, one of the cruelest men in a very cruel empire?